What to check before filling in the form

 - your latest payslip or P45 (if you recently stopped working)

-- National Insurance number or Disability Living Allowance reference of the person you care for.
+- the National Insurance number or Disability Living Allowance reference of the person you care for.

 If you’ve completed any educational courses in the last few months, have the details handy.

-If you’ve been working recently, including if you’re self-employed, you need to have information about your employer and earnings, as well as any pension contributions and childcare payments.
+If you’ve been working recently, including if you’re self-employed, you’ll need information about your employer and earnings, as well as any pension contributions and childcare payments.

-You also need to know the details of any statutory sick pay, maternity pay, paternity pay or adoption pay that you’ve received during the time period you’re claiming for.
+You also need details of any statutory sick pay, maternity pay, paternity pay or adoption pay you’ve received during the time period you’re claiming for.

 Top tips for filling in the Carer’s Allowance form

 If you complete the form online, it will make sure you meet basic eligibility criteria before taking your details.
 So you’re more likely to get it right first time, and receive your first allowance payment sooner.

 On average, gov.uk says the online claims takes less than 30 minutes to complete.
-However, you can take a break if you're not ready to fill it in all in one go.
-Although bear in mind that you’ll be timed out if you remain inactive for 90 minutes or longer.
+You can take a break if you’re not ready to fill it in all in one go, but you’ll be timed out if you remain inactive for more than 90 minutes.

-If you get stuck filling in the form, the government has a dedicated helpline.
+If you get stuck filling in the form, the government has a dedicated Carer’s Allowance helpline.